How to Become a Movie Extra in Atlanta

 What Exactly is an "Extra?"

-Check out that photo from Mockingjay, the Hunger Games sequel that was filmed in Atlanta in 2014.
-Those Panem citizens in the background?
-He's an extra!
-So is every zombie on The Walking Dead and the students at Mystic Falls High on The Vampire Diaries (all of which are -- you guessed it! -- filmed in Atlanta).
+Check out that photo from Hidden Figures, the Academy Award-nominated movie that was filmed in Atlanta in 2016.
+Those scientists in the background?
+They're extras!
+So is every zombie on The Walking Dead, every passerby in the Fast & Furious franchise and all of the students at Mystic Falls High on The Vampire Diaries (all of which are or were filmed in Atlanta).

 - Extras Casting Atlanta